Free and Bound T4

 What is this test?

-T4 is found in the body in two forms: free T4 and bound T4.
+T4 is found in the body in 2 forms: free T4 and bound T4.
 Free T4 travels into body tissues that use T4.
 Bound T4 attaches to proteins that prevent it from entering these tissues.
 More than 99% of T4 is bound.
-Because T4 is converted into T3, free T4 is the more important hormone to measure.
+Because T4 is converted into another thyroid hormone called T3 (triiodothyronine), free T4 is the more important hormone to measure.
 Any changes show up in T4 first.

 T3 and T4 help to control how your body stores and uses energy (metabolism).
 The thyroid hormones also help control many of your body's other processes.
 These include: